Michael Jackson’s Lying Pushed His Marriage With Lisa Presley Downhill, Says Former Assistant Scott Shaffer

 “He gave her an hour or even less that she could visit him and then she had to leave – so essentially he put a time limit on her,” he said.

 Presley is set to release a tell-all book about her relationship with Jackson.
 She is also reportedly spending time with her ex-husband Nicholas Cage.
-The news comes of the rekindled relationship comes 17 years after the pair split in 2004 after 107 days of marriage.
+The news about a purported relationship comes 17 years after the pair split in 2004 after 107 days of marriage.
 A source close to the couple claims that they are talking frequently and rediscovering their feelings for each other.

-As for the accusations of sexual abuse level against Jackson in Leaving Neverland by Wade Robson and James Safechuck, Presley said in a 1995 interview with Diane Sawyer that she was completely unaware of any of the late pop star’s alleged behavior with children.
+As for the accusations of sexual abuse level against Jackson in Leaving Neverland by Wade Robson and James Safechuck, Presley said in a 1995 interview with Diane Sawyer that she was completely unaware of the late pop star’s alleged behavior with children.